 While there are lots of ways to fulfill your practicum teaching requirement, it can be time-consuming to arrange.

 Not all TEFL courses have a practical teaching component.
 But it’s a good idea to consider one that does if you want to get some hands-on teaching experience before diving headfirst into the classroom.

 7 Best Online TEFL Courses For English Teachers

 The following TEFL courses are great choices if you want to start teaching online, or in person.

 I’ll give a breakdown of what each course entails and what features make it appealing for aspiring teachers.

 MyTEFL consistently has some of the most affordable TEFL courses on the market.
 They have online and in-person TEFL courses so you can choose the best option that fits your needs.

 Across the board, MyTEFL has excellent student reviews and ratings.
 If you’re on a tight budget, go to their website and click the “offers” tab.
 This will show any coupon codes and specials they’re running.
 You might just find a deal.
-Use code SAVE30 and receive 30% off your TEFL.
+Use code goat35 and receive 35% off your TEFL.

 Additional information about MyTEFL:

 - Fully accredited